Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: Linear-mode analysis

 The derivative of $ \delta \b$ in Eq.~(\ref{don26}) can be expressed with that of $\delta \epsilon $ with the help of a relation obtained from the thermodynamic relation (\ref{con5}), that is,

 To summarize the above equations in the Fourier representation, we introduce a perturbation in a single mode

 and the same for $\delta e $ and $\delta \bB $.
 Here, without loss of generality, we have set the transverse coordinate system in such a way that the dependence on the $y$ coordinate vanishes.
-Then, the equations (\ref{don13}) and (\ref{don26}) can be cast into two separate matrix equations
+Then, Eqs. (\ref{don13}) and (\ref{don26}) can be cast into two separate matrix equations

 The explicit forms of the first set of matrices are given as